top of page

 • Increases opportunities and investment within the reserve for both people and natural resources.

-To strengthen its partnership opportunities, the Lugenda Foundation has partnered with a US 501(c)(3) in the US to support funding and partnerships that provide non-restricted, or less restricted, funding through a trust-based philanthropic approach.
+The Lugenda Foundation is a Mozambican registered non-profit.
+To strengthen partnership opportunities, the Lugenda Foundation has partnered with a US 501(c)(3) in the US to support funding and partnerships that provide non-restricted, or less restricted, funding through a trust-based philanthropic approach.

 bottom of page